Important Deadlines, Information and Forms

 First year Orientation typically takes place the third week of August.
 Additional information will be available in July.

 Admitted Student Programs

 We hope you will have the opportunity to attend one of our programs specifically designed for admitted students.
-Please visit this page for details and registration information.
+Please visit this page for details and registration information in the spring.

 If you are no longer planning to enroll at Loyola University Chicago School of Law, please complete this form.